misiektoja/spotify_monitor/README.md

 ---

 You can use the generated `secretDict.json` with `spotify_monitor_totp_test`. `spotify_monitor` v3.0 and `spotify_profile_monitor` v3.5 embed v61 directly and no longer depend on an external dictionary.
-If Spotify selects a new TOTP version later then the embedded version and cipher bytes must be updated after checking the current web-player bundle.
+If Spotify selects a new TOTP version later then update the `TOTP_VERSION` and `TOTP_SECRET_CIPHER_BYTES` config options with the values from the current web-player bundle.
+No code change is required.

 <a id="change-log"></a>
 ## Change Log